top of page

 Familial cavernous angioma is caused by a single gene mutation in one of three different genes, CCM1, CCM2, or CCM3.
 In familial cavernous angioma, it is typical to develop multiple lesions and to have affected family members in consecutive generations.

-Angioma Alliance provides you with the information and support that you need to understand your cavernous angioma (cavernoma, cavernous malformation) diagnosis and make treatment decisions.
+The Alliance to Cure provides you with the information and support needed to understand your cavernous angioma (cavernoma, cavernous malformation) diagnosis and make treatment decisions.
 For more information, please refer to Angioma Alliance's Fast Facts.